-Astros vs. Dodgers World Series Game 7 Odds: Picks from MLB guru who nailed Game 6
+Astros-Dodgers World Series Game 7 odds: Picks from MLB guru who nailed Game 6

 SportsLine’s predictive data engineer Mike McClure and his wOBA model crushed the books last season